Sustainable antibacterial and wound-healing hydrogels: Croton confertus-loaded bacterial cellulose composites

 Abstract

-The development of sustainable, plant-derived antimicrobial polymeric biomaterials is essential in addressing the global rise of multidrug-resistant infections.
-In this study, low-cost bacterial cellulose (BC) was produced using waste-derived fruit media and subsequently modified with Croton confertus leaf extract (CE) through an ex-situ infusion process to obtain bioactive BC–CE composites.
-The physicochemical structure of the composites was characterized using FE-SEM, and FTIR, analyses, which confirmed successful incorporation of phytochemicals into the nanofibrillar cellulose matrix and demonstrated reduced porosity, enhanced hydrogen-bonding interactions, and improved microstructural stability.
+The development of sustainable, plant-derived antimicrobial polymeric biomaterials is increasingly important for managing infections associated with wound environments, particularly in the context of rising antimicrobial resistance.
+In this study, low-cost bacterial cellulose (BC) was produced using waste-derived fruit media and subsequently modified with Croton confertus leaf extract (CE) through an ex situ infusion process to obtain bioactive BC–CE composites.
+The physicochemical structure of the composites was characterized using FE-SEM and FTIR analyses, which confirmed successful incorporation of phytochemicals into the nanofibrillar cellulose matrix and demonstrated reduced porosity, enhanced hydrogen-bonding interactions, and improved microstructural stability.
 BC–CE films revealed better moisture-retention capabilities than pure BC, maintaining structural stability for repeated swelling/drying cycles.
 Antibacterial performance indicated clear inhibition zones (1.28 cm for Staphylococcus aureus and 1.11 cm for Escherichia coli) and substantial growth containment, with 46% and 36% reductions in bacterial proliferation, respectively.
-In vivo wound-healing experiments further demonstrated accelerated epithelial regeneration and reduced inflammation in BC–CE treated wounds compared to BC control dressings.
-Collectively, these findings highlight the synergistic benefits of integrating plant-derived phytochemicals within a sustainable BC platform, providing a cost-effective, biocompatible, and therapeutically potent polymeric biomaterial for next-generation wound-care and antimicrobial applications.
+In vivo wound-healing experiments further demonstrated accelerated epithelial regeneration and reduced inflammation in BC–CE-treated wounds compared to BC control dressings.
+Collectively, these findings highlight the synergistic benefits of integrating plant-derived phytochemicals within a sustainable BC platform, providing a cost-effective and biocompatible polymeric biomaterial with promising potential for next-generation wound-care applications with antimicrobial functionality.

 Please wait while we load your content...